-6. The ESSA draws information through extensive consultations with several stakeholders from 10 states: 5 of them under SIMO - Chhattisgarh, Tamil Nadu, Rajasthan, Odisha and Sikkim, and the remainder under the Bank assisted STRIVE operation - Maharashtra, Telangana, Bihar, Uttarakhand and Jharkhand.
-The task team has held consultations with various stakeholders including government officials and industry partners at the states who take in apprentices as well as trainers and trainees.
-The draft ESSA along with the action plan has been shared with relevant stakeholders such as the State Skill Development Missions (including, but not limited to Tamil Nadu, Chhattisgarh, Rajasthan, Odisha, Maharashtra, Telangana, Bihar Uttarakhand and Jharkhand), NSDC etc. for their feedback and buy-in has been secured from the Borrower.
-The World Bank and the MSDE have disclosed the draft ESSA in the InfoShop and on their website, respectively on June 1, 2016 and September 7, 2016.
-The final ESSA was disclosed after negotiations in May 2017.
+6. The ESSA draws information through extensive consultations with several stakeholders from 10 states: 5 of them under SIMO program - Chhattisgarh, Tamil Nadu, Rajasthan, Odisha and Sikkim, and the reminder under the Bank assisted STRIVE program - Maharashtra, Telangana, Bihar, Uttarakhand and Jharkhand.1 The task team has held consultations with various stakeholders including government officials and industry partners at the states who take in apprentices as well as trainers and trainees.
+The draft ESSA along with the action plan have been discussed with, and buy-in secured from the borrower and disclosed widely through national and regional workshops as well as electronically on various websites and through Bank's info-shop.